 The CO2 emissions targets for new cars and vans contribute to meeting these targets.
 Regulation 443/2009 sets a CO2 ‘specific emission’ target of 130 grams per kilometre (g/km) by 2015 for new passenger cars sold in the EU.
 A long-term target of 95 g/km has been set for 2020.
 Specific targets for vans have also been introduced in Regulation 510/2011.
-The targets include a first level at 175 g/km, to be phased in from 2014 and to be fully reached in 2017, and a second level of 147 g/km to be reached in 2020.
+The first target level (175 g/km), has been phased in since 2014 and be reached in 2017, and a second target level (147 g/km) should be reached in 2020.

-There are no specific objectives or targets related to the share of the different types of alternative fuel vehicles in the total vehicle fleet.
+There are no specific objectives or targets related to the number of different types of alternative fuel vehicles as a proportion of the total vehicle fleet.
 Policy objectives are rather set with respect to the environmental performance of newly registered passenger cars and vans.

 Related policy documents